Rosedale is a land conservancy, not a dog park, and our mission is to preserve and protect the nationally-registered historic landscape.

-Rosedale is a historic conservancy, not a dog park, and we must ensure that it is properly maintained and protected.
-Therefore, we limit the number of dogs that can be registered each year to reduce overuse and degradation of the nationally-registered historic landscape, as well as to help ensure safety for all dogs and people.
+Therefore, we limit the number of dogs that can be registered each year to prevent the overuse and degradation of the grounds, as well as to help ensure safety for all dogs and people.

-Remember, Rosedale is an all-volunteer endeavor, and we need all visitors, including dog owners, to be stewards of the park and its protected landscape.
+As an all-volunteer endeavor Rosedale needs all visitors, including dog owners, to be stewards of the park and its protected landscape.
 We welcome those who abide by the use rules we’ve established, value the privilege of using the green space, and enjoy the community that Rosedale provides.
 We all want Rosedale to thrive and be a welcoming place for everyone.

 - Registration allows us to track the number of dogs at Rosedale to ensure against overuse and degradation, and allows for ready communication if necessary.

-- Use by those outside the neighborhood who view Rosedale as a “destination dog park” is strongly discouraged.
+- Use by those who view Rosedale as a “destination dog park” is strongly discouraged.